xmliszt/taboo-ai/app/roadmap/roadmap.md

 - Better sharing of result with Taboo AI Share Card!
 - Result improved with star ratings.
 Better visualization of how the player performed.
+- Include newsletter link to subscribe from SubStack.

 ### 19 Oct 2023 - V3.0.9